Bricklaying usually requires a bit of practice in order to ‘get the knack’.

 How to lay bricks

-Always lay bricks so the vertical joints are staggered, this gives the brickwork added strength and support.
+Always lay bricks so the vertical joints are staggered by half a brick.
+This method is known as stretcher bond or running bond and gives the brickwork added strength and support.
+It’s the most popular way of laying bricks in the UK.

 If the bricks you are using don’t have holes through them but have an indentation (known as a frog), lay the bricks with the frog at the top.
 The last course of bricks can be laid with the frog at the bottom to give the brickwork a smooth finish on the top.